godotengine/godot-docs/tutorials/plugins/editor/making_plugins.rst

 A plugin is a great way to extend the editor with useful tools.
 It can be made entirely with GDScript and standard scenes, without even reloading the editor.
 Unlike modules, you don't need to create C++ code nor recompile the engine.
-While this makes plugins less powerful, there's still a lot of things you can do with them.
+While this makes plugins less powerful, there are still many things you can do with them.
 Note that a plugin is similar to any scene you can already make, except it is created using a script to add functionality.